Research

 Works in progress

-Mobility and the distributional implications of state divestment in higher education (with John Bound, Soyoung Han, and Andrew Simon)
+The Distributional Effects of State Investments in Less-Selective Public Colleges (with John Bound, Soyoung Han, and Andrew Simon)

-Multidimensional Impacts of High Schools on Students (with Maria Knoth Humlum and Helena Skyt Nielsen)
+Multidimensional Impacts of High School Teachers on Students (with Maria Knoth Humlum and Helena Skyt Nielsen)